cnumr/ecoCode/src/ios-plugin/README.md

-# ecoCode Swift SonarQube plugin
+# ecoCode iOS SonarQube plugin

-ecoCode Swift SonarQube plugin is an "eco-responsibility" static code analyzer for native iOS/macOS projects written in Swift.
-Its aim is to detect code smells to indicate weither the source code can be improved to reduce their environmental and social impact.
+ecoCode iOS SonarQube plugin is an "eco-responsibility" static code analyzer for iOS projects written in Swift.
+Its aim is to detect code smells indicating how the source code can be improved to reduce their environmental and social impact.

 ## Requirements